preservim/vim-thematic/README.markdown

 ### Q: I want to set `cursorline`, `wrap`, `textwidth`, `foldcolumn`, etc. in my themes.

-_thematic_ focuses exclusively on global settings.
+At present, _thematic_ focuses exclusively on global settings.
 The settings above are not globally-scoped but are instead scoped to individual buffers and windows.
-Those are best set using the `autocmd FileType` feature in Vim.
+Until we determine a good approach to support these 'lesser' scoped settings, you can set them for all buffers via your `.vimrc` or by file type using the `autocmd FileType` feature in Vim.

-In addition, settings like `textwidth` will modify your documents, which this plugin strenuously avoids.

-See the [vim-pencil](http://github.com/reedes/vim-pencil) plugin by the same author to manage `textwidth` etc.

 ### Q: How can I configure Vim to emulate markdown editors like IA Writer?